denten-books/plain-text/supporting-docs/odds-ends.md

 transcending the deterministic material universe.
 The early formalists rejected Hegel, emphasizing instead the text's outward formal properties as "devices" capable of revitalizing stale metaphors and ossified ways of thinking.
+### Images note used

+![Universal Turing machine as a device.
+Reconstructed by Mike Davey, circa 2012.
+Displayed in the Collection of Historical Scientific Instruments, Harvard University.
+Go Ask A.L.I.C.E.
+Exhibition, 9/11-12/20/212.
+Photograph by Rocky Acosta under CC Attribution 3.0 license.](images/half-turing.jpg)